statofu/statofu-blog/20230513/README.md

 }
 ```

-Meanwhile, the functions can process payloads besides states:
+Meanwhile, the functions should be able to process extra payloads besides states:

 ```ts
 function setText(textarea: TextareaState, text: string): TextareaState {